andaag/zfs-to-glacier/README.md

 1. zfs_to_glacier will keep your backups encrypted.
 They are sent with zfs send -w.
 This means if you do not have a backup of your backup key (if you use a key instead of a passphrase) you will *not* be able to recover your data from S3.
 2. zfs_to_glacier uses S3's expiry, which means if you stop running this tool the automatic expiry of old data will keep going.
 This will eventually clear out your backups.
 I recommend using healthchecks.io or something like it to ensure that your backups keep going.
+3. zfs_to_glacier will ignore glacier files for files under 128kb, just like intelligent tiering, since glacier minimum charges for all objects under 128kb.

 ## How reliable is this